Helsinki (on-site) · Worldwide (remote)

 Trust collapse on first failure

-One hallucinated stat in a quarterly review and the exec team writes off the tool for a year.
-There's no organizational muscle for calibrated trust - knowing which outputs to verify and which to ride.
+One hallucination can collapse a person's trust - and motivation - in the tool they're using.
+There's no organizational muscle for calibrated trust: reading the outputs and knowing which to verify and which to ride.

 03 - People